 The main subject is of course the crystal ball, but neglect the background and your photo will fall flat.
 Avoid ugly shapes in the background that draw the eye away from the crystal ball itself.

-- Wider angle lenses – Using a wide angle lens means you intend to show much of the background in your photo.
-When doing this you need to be acutely aware of how background lines and shapes interact with the ball.
+Wider angle lenses – Using a wide angle lens means you intend to show much of the background in your photo.
+When doing this you need to be aware of how background lines and shapes interact with the ball.
 The best situation is when leading lines direct the eye to the ball.
 Placing the ball at the centre of an infinity point can look great.
-An alternative to this is making the ball more of an accent in your scene, with landscape photography that includes the ball in the scene.
+An alternative to this is making the ball more of an accent in your scene, with landscape glass ball photography – by including the ball in the scene.

 Holding the ball up can be a good solution when you can’t find somewhere to sit the ball.
 Try to make the hand look nice in the frame when you do this.